 In the decade of the 70’s , Ponce wished and planned to have a school of Medicine; Even Mayor Andrés Grillasca did everything in his power to make the UPR Medical School based in Ponce.

 In 1975, with the economic stimulus of the federal capitation program, the School of Medicine of the UPR increased its enrollment to 150 students per year and established an Educational Consortium in the District Hospital of Ponce.
 But Ponce did not stop dreaming of his own School of Medicine and when Dr. Francisco Carreras was President of the Catholic University and Dr. Sala was a member of the Board of Directors of that University, it began with the dreamed School of Medicine.
-Dr. Sala was the driving force for the creation of the School of Medicine of the Catholic University in 1976 and with the support of Bishop Fremiot Torres Oliver, the School was organized, and a renowned endocrinologist, Dr. Alfred, was recruited.
-Bongiovanni as Dean of Medicine.
+Dr. Sala was the driving force for the creation of the School of Medicine of the Catholic University in 1976.
+Is there when Dr. Domingo Cerra was named by the Board of Directors of the Catholic University as Organizer Dean of the Ponce School of Medicine.
+Doctor Cerra oversaw preparing the budget according to the needs to start medical school.
+The board responded positively to the recommendations.
+With the support of Bishop Fremiot Torres Oliver, the School was organized, and a renowned endocrinologist, Dr. Alfred Bongiovanni, was recruited as Dean of the School of Medicine.

 But the School of Medicine was very expensive, and in a short time, the university recognized that it could not cover the high costs and expenses, and had to consider closing it.
 Under the leadership of Dr. Sala and with the help of many Ponceños, in January 1980 a community group was formed to establish the Ponce Medical School Foundation, Inc., and Dr. Sala became the Chairman of the Board of Directors.
 Directors Dr. José N. Correa, a distinguished radiotherapist, was named Dean.
 That saved the School of Medicine in Ponce, although it took years to eliminate from the mind that it was no longer part of the Catholic University.
 Dr. Sala was then Dean of the School.
 Ponce Medical School Foundation graduated 23 students in its first class in 1981.
 Since then, it has operated uninterruptedly and has graduated more than 1,000 health professionals.